heptarch/heptarch.github.io/drafts/rbl2.md

 researchers partially decouple and start to build out the teams that will implement these strategies.
-But the core remains partially coupled in case --- as happens with the best-laid plans --- things go awry, or more optimistically, new developments occur across the disciplinary boundaries owned by core members.
+But the core remains partially coupled in case --- as happens with the best-laid plans --- things go awry, or more optimistically, there is something new to discover.

 This "core-forward" approach